alipay/agentUniverse/docs/guidebook/en/How-to/Product_Platform_Quick_Start.md

 # Product Platform Quick Start
 In this section, we will show you how to:

-* Start the agentUniverse productized service
+● Initiate the productized service of agentUniverse
-* Configure the agentUniverse product modules
-* Quickly get started with productized features
+● Configure the modules within the agentUniverse framework ● Quickly begin utilizing the productized features
-* Debug and experience agents online, optimizing agent performance
+● Debug and test agents online, optimizing agent performance

 ## Environment and Application Engineering Preparation
 ### Application Engineering Preparation
-We have placed the **product module samples** in the agentUniverse’s sample_standard_app project.
-You can view them [here](../../../../sample_standard_app/app/core/product).
-This part can be configured in the background through YAML, and of course, these functions can be automatically created and managed through the product page.
+We have placed the sample of product module witnin the  sample_standard_app project of agentUniverse.
+You can access and view them [here](../../../../sample_standard_app/app/core/product).
+These modules can be configured in the background using YAML file, and additionally, the functions can be automatically created and managed via the product page.

 ### Installing Dependencies
 **Using pip**